 We are seeing ridiculously low vacancy rates.
 In fact Punta Cana has had a staggering low vacancy rate of 50 - 60%, according to local property managers.
 This steady downward trend in vacancy rates is not something new to seasoned local property managers.

 Although fees are high, and we agree the work certainly is worth it, some local managers cannot make ends meet.
 Punta Cana, after all, is not such a cheap place to live in.
 Vacation rental managers usually supplement their incomes selling excursions and other services, but with the low occupancy rates, many have been known to not report bookings on apartments in order to pay up on employees and offices.
-If you decide to work with short term vacation managers, work with reputable, small companies with low overheads such as unnecessary rental offices, and a manageable amount of properties.
+If you decide to work with short-term vacation managers, work with reputable, small companies with low overheads and a manageable amount of properties.

 Read before you sign the dotted line!